Research

 Proton bunch compression

 A future muon collider (MC) would require extremely short, intense proton pulses to generate the initial muon beam.
 The proposed scheme uses an SNS-style linac and accumulator ring followed by a separate ring to compress the bunch to a few nanoseconds in length.
 This extreme bunch compression has not been tested for hadron beams; space charge effects, impedances, and electron cloud instabilities could be an issue.
-I’m examining whether a version of the proposed scheme could be tested at the SNS.
+We are examining whether a similar bunch compression scheme could be tested at the SNS.

 Phase space tomography

-Classical particles are entirely described by their position and momentum in three-dimensional space.
+Classical particles are described by their position and momentum in three-dimensional space.
 Together, these form a six-dimensional phase space.
 Direct phase space measurements are not always possible; sometimes we have only partial information, such as the particle density along a single dimension.
 Still, partial information constrains the unknown phase space distribution, and one may attempt to find a distribution consistent with these constraints.
-I’m particularly interested in applying maximum-entropy and Bayesian methods to this problem to incorporate prior knowledge and quantify uncertainty.
+I am particularly interested in applying maximum-entropy and Bayesian methods to this problem to incorporate prior knowledge and quantify uncertainty in the reconstruction.